vjugor1/reanalysis_calibration/README.md

 - Change model that is written in `src/models/WindCNN.py`
 - Monitor performance using TensorBoard

+# Where to get weather stations data?
+- Demo variant can be donwloaded from here: https://drive.google.com/drive/folders/1yjibnllNTtVmP6w9fO3GByQM0wIiwiVv?usp=sharing
+- Put that into `data` folder

 # How to work with GEE?
 - Go to https://earthengine.google.com/
 - Register using google email account, declare 'eduational purposes'